Enterprise Agreement (EA)

 Copy the CloudZeroPlatform Object ID in Azure

-2. Select the Try it button.
+2. Select the Try it button to open the interactive request form.

 Select the Try It button in the Azure documentation